Abdiflame/Speech-Emotion-Recognition/README.md

 ## Speech Emotion Recognition High-Competitive Models (2019-2020)

-On this repository I share my studies and a simple implementation of speech emotion recognition models that reached a very high-competitive accuracy with the state-of-the-art papers available nowadays.
+On this repository I share my studies and a simple implementation of speech emotion recognition models that reached a very high-competitive accuracy comparing with the state-of-the-art papers available nowadays.

 ----------